 SPI is a coded-mask spectrometer telescope with a 19-element Germanium solid-state detector camera and a massive anticoincidence shield of BGO scintillation detectors.
 Science objectives are nucleosynthesis, relativistic-particle accelerators, and strong-field signatures in compact stars; this is studied through nuclear lines and spectral features in accreting binaries, pulsars, or solar flares, but also through energetic continuum radiation in the 20 keV - 10 MeV range from the variety of cosmic sources, including AGN and gamma-ray bursts.

-SPI is a collaborative international project, with CESR Toulouse and MPE as PI-Institutes (MPE Co-PI Roland Diehl).
-The MPE provided the anticoincidence system of SPI (SPI ACS Project Manager and Co-I Giselher Lichti, ACS Specialist and Co-I Andreas von Kienlin), while CESR provided the Ge Camera, and other institutes provided components such as coded mask and electronics systems.
+SPI is a collaborative international gamma-ray astrophysics project, with CESR Toulouse and MPE as PI-Institutes (MPE Co-PI Roland Diehl).
+The MPE provided the anticoincidence system of SPI, while CESR provided the Ge Camera, and other institutes provided components such as coded mask and electronics systems.
 Total costs of the SPI instrument were 105 Mio EUR.

 MPE monitors the in-flight operations and performance of the SPI anticoincidence subsystem as one of the key detector components of SPI, and is responsible for its maintenance and operation during the mission.
 From this system's mission data, MPE derived and maintains a Gamma-Ray Burst Catalogue.
 Data processing and initial analysis is centralized for INTEGRAL at the ISDC (ISDC Co-I from MPE is Andrew Strong).
 CNES was the main industry contractor for instrument assembly.
 DLR supports the German part of INTEGRAL (~26M up to launch, ~2M Ops).

-Galactic nucleosynthesis sources through 26Al and 60Fe decay gamma-rays
+through 26Al and 60Fe decay gamma-rays and their deeper

 Authorized by R. Diehl